History of Austria: Maximilian I (1493–1519): Reunification

 However Tu felix Austria nube was perhaps more romantic than strictly realistic, since Maximilian was not slow to wage war when it suited his purpose.
 Having settled matters with France in 1493, he was soon involved in the long Italian Wars against France (1494–1559).
 In addition to the wars against the French, there were the wars for Swiss independence.
 The Swabian War of 1499 marked the last phase of this struggle against the Habsburgs.
 Following defeat at the Battle of Dornach in 1499, Austria was forced to recognise Swiss independence at the Treaty of Basel in 1499, a process that was finally formalised by the Peace of Westphalia in 1648.
 This was significant as the Habsburgs had originated in Switzerland, their ancestral home being Habsburg Castle.

-In domestic policy, Maximilian launched a series of reforms at the 1495 Diet of Worms, at which the Imperial Chamber Court (Reichskammergericht) was launched as the highest court.
+In domestic policy, Maximilian launched a series of reforms at the 1495 Diet of Worms, at which the Imperial Chamber Court was launched as the highest court.
 Another new institution of 1495 was the Reichsregiment or Imperial government, meeting at Nuremberg.
 This preliminary exercise in democracy failed and was dissolved in 1502.
 Attempts at creating a unified state were not very successful, but rather re-emerged the idea of the three divisions of Austria that existed prior to the unification of Frederick and Maximilian.

 Short of funds for his various schemes he relied heavily on banking families such as the Fugger's, and it was these bankers that bribed the prince electors to choose Maximilian's grandson Charles as his successor.
 One tradition he did away with was the centuries-old custom that the Holy Roman Emperor had to be crowned by the Pope in Rome.
 Unable to reach Rome, due to Venetian hostility, in 1508, Maximilian, with the assent of Pope Julius II, took the title Erwählter Römischer Kaiser ("Elected Roman Emperor").
-Thus his father Frederick was the last emperor to be crowned by the Pope in Rome.
+Thus his father Frederick was the last emperor to be crowned by the Pope in Rome, though his grandson Charles V would be crowned by the Pope outside of Rome; no other Holy Roman Emperor would be crowned by the Pope.